aspose-words/Aspose.Words-API-References/english/net/aspose.words/document/updatewordcount/_index.md

 ### Remarks

-UpdateWordCount recalculates and updates Characters, Words and Paragraphs properties in the [`BuiltInDocumentProperties`](../builtindocumentproperties) collection of the Document.Note that UpdateWordCount does not update number of lines and pages properties.
-Use the `UpdateWordCount` overload and pass True value as a parameter to do that.When you use an evaluation version, the evaluation watermark will also be included in the word count.
+**UpdateWordCount** recalculates and updates Characters, Words and Paragraphs properties in the [`BuiltInDocumentProperties`](../builtindocumentproperties) collection of the **Document**.

+Note that **UpdateWordCount** does not update number of lines and pages properties.
+Use the `UpdateWordCount` overload and pass True value as a parameter to do that.

+When you use an evaluation version, the evaluation watermark will also be included in the word count.

 ### Examples